Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 A wide range of VG/PG ratios are for sale, but the most common ones are probably 50:50 (50% vegetable glycerin and 50% propylene glycol), 70:30 (70% VG, 30% PG), and 100VG (100% vegetable glycerin).

 If you’re a new vaper, you don’t need to watch the VG/PG ratios too closely - you really only need to know if you prefer ‘high PG’ or ‘high VG’.
 While there is a noticeable difference between 70VG and 80VG juices, for instance, it’s very small compared to the nuance and complexity that an e-liquid manufacturer can achieve with different flavourings.
-If a manufacturer can achieve a better taste by adjusting the VG/PG ratio of a new e-liquid, they’ll usually do so.
-The e-liquid label will always show you the VG/PG ratio, so you’ll always know what you’re vaping, and if you have any concerns, you can get in touch with us.
+The e-liquid label will always show you the VG/PG ratio, so try a few ratios and make a note of what you like.

 When our customers add 3mg /6mg nicotine boosters to their standard e-liquid order, we personally pair their shortfill juice with the most appropriate nicotine shot available.
 Sometimes the nicotine booster has an identical VG/PG, and sometimes it’s a high VG solution with a slightly different ratio.
 You can learn more about how nicotine boosters interact with shortfill in our recent shortfill guide